 Completely disoriented and beyond traumatized, it took me a few seconds to gather myself and realize we were both staring straight at Susan… who was standing on my back porch.

 She immediately burst out laughing, “Where the hell did you come from?
 We have been looking for you for the past fifteen minutes!”

 “Wait, what?
 Fifteen minutes?
 I don’t know what the hell you two have been doing, but Valentine and I have been chasing someone for hours!
 Although I’m not sure who…or why.

 And did anyone manage to put out the fucking fire?”

 The light of day…

 There was no fire.
 The neighbors were burning trash like they did almost every day.
-Although in our defense, we had never seen them do it at night, and it in no way resembled a harmless ‘we are just burning trash’ fire.
+Although in our defence, we had never seen them do it at night, and it in no way resembled a harmless ‘we are just burning trash’ fire.